ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The email address to access the registry server.
 This value is optional.
 </dd>
 <dt>`-p`, `--password`</dt>
 <dd>The password to access the registry server.
-If neither the `password` nor the `password-from-file` option is specified, you are prompted for the password.
+If neither the `--password` nor the `--password-from-file` option is specified, you are prompted for the password.
 This value is optional.
 </dd>
 <dt>`-pf`, `--password-from-file`</dt>
 <dd>The path to a file containing the password to access the registry server.
 The first line of the file is used for the password.
-If neither the `password` nor the `password-from-file` option is specified, you are prompted for the password.
+If neither the `--password` nor the `--password-from-file` option is specified, you are prompted for the password.
 This value is optional.
 </dd>
 <dt>`-s`, `--server`</dt>
 <dd>The URL of the registry server.
 This value is optional.
 The default value is <code>us.icr.io</code>.